Published July 6, 2026 by Nicole Burke

 tips for first time gardeners

-Herbs Are the Easiest Plants to Grow
+Herbs Are the Most Forgiving Plants You Can Grow

 If you're a beginner gardener who's killed your fair share of plants and are convinced you'll never have a green thumb, herbs are the way to go.